Ben Elliott

 Insolvency and enforcement

 Ben has significant experience acting and advising in relation insolvency and enforcement cases, in particular in matters involving tax liabilities.
+He is the co-author of the Payment, Enforcement and Insolvency chapter in the Tax Litigation Handbook.
 Ben’s work includes:

 - Acting for petitioning creditors and debtors in both bankruptcy and winding up proceedings.